ysndr/MSc-Thesis/chapter/evaluation.md

 Type-information on hover
   ~ was named almost uniformly.
     The participants showed a special interest in this feature describing specific behaviours.
-    The desired information exposed by this feature are value types including applied contracts and documentation as well as function signatures.
+    The desired information exposed by this feature are types (including applied contracts) and documentation as well as function signatures.
   ~ When asked about the hover LSP method in particular, participants name additional function documentation, default values and the visualization of scopes as an additional features.

 Diagnostics